-Dental Implants − Greenville SC
+Dental Implants in Greenville SC

 What is a dental implant?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
-The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
+The implants are small titanium posts that are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Evaluation for Dental Implants